artdotcom/devops-interview-exercise/README.md

 1. Build a docker image with the provided nginx.conf
 2. Deploy the image with the provided "deployment.yaml" file.
 3. Identify the issues preventing the container from starting.
-4. Confirm nginx is service traffic via ingress.
+4. Confirm nginx is servicing traffic via ingress.